eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5-b.md

 ## Milestone 2

 We have successfully created our TCP client for file transfer.
 Now we can compile both fp_server.c and fp_client.c codes.
-After successful execution of the file transfer system we can observe the contents of t1.txt file is transfered in to the file t2.txt.
+After successful execution of the file transfer system we can observe the contents of `t1.txt` file is transfered in to the file `t2.txt`.
 Open the file t2.txt and see the new contents saved into it after the compilation of the codes.

 ## Conclusion

-This marks the end of Phase 0.

-Phase 0 laid the foundation as to what is about to come next.
-Starting from the next phase, we start building eXpServer.
-Read more about Phase 1 [**here**](/roadmap/phase-1/).
+This exercise demonstrated the core principles of reliable file transfer over TCP: combining standard file I/O operations with network socket communication.